openml/server-api/docs/development/tests.md

 # Testing

 This page covers running and writing tests for the REST API.
-It assumes you already followed the instructions on the ["Setup"](setup.md) page.
+It assumes you already followed the instructions to set up your [Development Environment](setup.md).

 !!! note "Follow the documentation"